 20. Warm up your space

 If you love to dine outdoors, one of the most popular gravel garden ideas is to use the stones as flooring beneath your al fresco dining spot.
-Add a rustic timber table, some contemporary chairs and a few oversized container plants and you have a relaxed seating area where people will love to linger.
-I like this one nestled amongst orange and lemon trees in California.
-Once again, choosing gravel in sunset tones adds to the balmy vibes.
+Add a rustic timber table, some contemporary chairs and a few oversized container plants.
+And you have a relaxed seating area where people will love to linger.
+Once again, choosing gravel in sunset tones will add to the balmy vibes.

 21. Unify all your elements

-If you have a lot going on in your back garden, with different areas for different uses, you can bring it all together by using gravel as the material for the flooring across all the zones.
-How gorgeous is this dining spot, under a pergola absolutely overgrown with foliage?
+Have a lot going on in your back garden, with different areas for different uses?
+You can bring it all together by using gravel as the material for the flooring across all the zones.

 22. Keep it strong

-Whether you’re contemplating gravel driveway ideas or a gravel footpath in your garden, it’s vital that you install a solid structural base layer of compacted crushed rock first so there’s no sinking-into-quicksand effect.
-Here’s an appealing gravelled passage to an archway in an English-style garden, leading to another secret ‘garden room’ beyond.
+Whether you’re contemplating gravel driveway ideas or a gravel footpath in your garden, it’s vital that you install a solid structural base layer of compacted crushed rock first.
+This will avoid the sinking-into-quicksand effect.

 23. Give it a decent border